nus-cs2103-AY1920S2/duke/docs/README.md

 ## 2. Quick Start
 1. Ensure you have Java `11` or above installed in your Computer.
-2. Download the latest release here
+2. Download the latest release of `Kim's Secret Chat` [here](https://github.com/jeremylow97/duke/releases/tag/A-Release)
 3. Copy the file to the folder you want to use as the home folder for the tool.
 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 ![UI](Ui.png)